-Following the Major Incident Process is relatively simple, yet managing many relationships with diverse groups of people who are geographically dispersed comes with far more complexity.
-This is a critical success factor for Major Incident functions and leaders.
+Following the Major Incident Process is relatively simple, yet managing multiple relationships with diverse groups of people, who are often geographically dispersed, comes with far more complexity.
+This is a critical factor for successful Major Incident functions and leaders.

-when we loose the confidence of Stakeholders all kinds of short and long term issues begin to occur.
+When we lose the confidence of Stakeholders, several short and long-term issues can begin to occur.
 For example:

-- Service Managers go directly to the Technical Resolving Groups bypassing the Major Incident Manager leading to longer outages as the Technical Staff are interrupted.
+- Service Managers go directly to the Technical Resolving Groups, bypassing the Major Incident Manager, leading to more prolonged outages as the Technical Staff are interrupted.

 - Members of the leadership team take over control of Major Incident bridge calls.

 - Customer satisfaction decreases and eventually customers pull contracts with service providers, or in-house IT functions may be outsourced.

 Learn more about The Global Best Practice in IT Major Incident Management® and how thousands of professionals and companies are powering up their Major Incident services.